vmipfdr/Matt-s-Attempt-at-a-Game-of-War/README.md

 (Don't worry, for MVP we simplify how to handle a tie.)

-## Prerequisites

-- Javascript
-- Object Oriented Programming

-## Instructions

-1. Fork and clone this repository.
-2. Change into the new directory.
-3. Fulfill the listed requirements.

-Please turn in your submission by the deadline on your cohort calendar.

-## Requirements
+### Requirements

-1. Create a class for a Card, with the properties "suite" and "rank".
+1. Create a class for a `Card`, with the properties "suit" and "rank".
-2. Create a class for a Player, with the property "stack" as an array.
-This will hold the cards.
+2. Create a class for a `Player`, with the property "stack" as an array.
+This will hold the player's cards.
-3. Using the Card class, generate a standard deck of 52 playing cards, and use the Player class to generate two Players for the game.
+3. Using the `Card` class, generate a standard deck of 52 playing cards, and use the `Player` class to generate two Players for the game.
 4. ["Shuffle"](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)
    the deck and distribute it evenly to two players - one user, one computer.
 5. Add the functionality for the user to "play", and handle the logic for adding